 Thinking about enrolling in health insurance?
-The Affordable Care Act is still in effect (read about the ACA and unsuccessful efforts to repeal it here) and 2018 Open Enrollment for health insurance is just around the corner: Nov.
+The Affordable Care Act is still in effect (read about the ACA and unsuccessful efforts to repeal it here) and 2018 Open Enrollment for health insurance is underway: Nov.
 1 – Dec.
 15, 2017.

 So you’re good to go … but you may want answers to some tricky topics first: